sgalke/node-red-contrib-P2/README.md

 Installation
 ============
-Download the ....tgz archive and upload with the node-red palette manager.
+Download the ....tgz archive and upload with your the node-red palette manager.

 Configuration